UoA-eResearch/python_intro_tutorial/_episodes/13-looping-data-sets.md

 - "Use a `for` loop to process files given a list of their names."
 - "Use `glob.glob` to find sets of files whose names match a pattern."
 - "Use `glob` and `for` to process batches of files."
-- "For more information on pandas see [this extended tutorial](https://uoa-eresearch.github.io/python_intro_tutorial/about/")
 ---

 ## Use a `for` loop to process files given a list of their names.